Kurdish women: Background and history

 During World War I, Kurdish women suffered from attacks of Russian and Turkish armies.
 In 1915, Russian army massacred the male population of Mahabad and abused two hundred women.
 Reza Shah issued his decree for coercive unveiling of women in 1936.
-Government treated the colorful traditional Kurdish female custome as ugly and dirty and it had to be replaced with civilized (i.e. Western) dress.
+Government treated the colorful traditional Kurdish female custom as ugly and dirty and it had to be replaced with civilized (i.e. Western) dress.
 Kurds called this forced dress as Ajami rather than European.

 Republic of Mahabad encouraged women's participation in public life and KDPI launched a political party for women which promoted education for females and rallied their support for the republic.
 In August 1979, the Iranian Army launched an offensive to destroy the autonomist movement in Kurdistan.
 Kurdish organizations such as Komala recruited hundreds of women into their military and political ranks.
 Within its own camps, Komala abolished gender segregation and women took part in combat and military training.

-In 2001, Kurdish researcher Amir Hassanpour claimed that "while it is not unique to the Kurdish case,linguistic, discursive, and symbolic violence against women is ubiquitous" in the Kurdish language, matched by various forms of physical and emotional violence.
+In 2001, Kurdish researcher Amir Hassanpour claimed that "while it is not unique to the Kurdish case, linguistic, discursive, and symbolic violence against women is ubiquitous" in the Kurdish language, matched by various forms of physical and emotional violence.